blackbetty/pence-to-sith/README.md

 ------------

 In Chrome, choose Window > Extensions.
-Drag SithToPence.crx into the page that appears.
+Drag pencetosith.crx into the page that appears.